Goguryeo–Sui War: Campaign in Manchuria

-Yeongyang gave up the buffer zone that he had acquired after the war of 598, as the area was not suitable to face such a vast army.
+The Goguryeo monarch Yeongyang gave up the buffer zone that he had acquired after the war of 598, as the area was not suitable to face such a vast army.
 The Goguryeo troops retreated behind what is now known as the Liao River.
 A fortunate event for Goguryeo was that the river melted much sooner than usual.
-By the time Emperor Yang arrived, the ice had all melted.
+By the time Emperor Yang arrived, the ice had all melted, and Yeongyang's forces were on the opposite side of the river.
 Undaunted, Emperor Yang ordered the construction of three bridges across the river.
 The bridges however, were too short to reach the opposite bank in another fortunate turn of events for the defenders, and Goguryeo's attack successfully held off the first assault.
 After the extension of the bridges however, the Sui forces succeeded in crossing the river, and the army surrounded the fortresses of Goguryeo.

-Emperor Yang ordered his generals before the campaigns not to make individual decisions regarding the movement of troops, but to report to him to receive instruction.
-The order hampered Sui strategy throughout the campaign.
-During the strategically important campaign against Yodong fortress, the general commanding the siege had to send a messenger to the emperor for the approval of the surrender.
-When the messenger returned, Goguryeo's troops had again become ready to defend the fortress.
-Exploiting that flaw in the Sui system, Yodong and other castles of Goguryeo continued to hold on.
+Before the campaigns, Emperor Yang ordered his generals not to make individual decisions regarding the movement of troops, but to report to him to receive instruction.
+This policy hampered Sui strategy throughout the campaign.
+During the strategically important campaign against the Yodong fortress, the general commanding the siege had to send a messenger to the emperor for the approval of the surrender.
+By the time the messenger returned to the fortress, Goguryeo's troops had again become ready to defend the fortress.
+Exploiting this flaw in the Sui system, Yodong and other castles of Goguryeo continued to hold on.
 By June, five months after the start of the campaign, not a single castle, fortress, or citadel has fallen to Sui.
 Emperor Yang felt that a fundamental change in strategy was needed to seize control of Korea.